crazytruth/iniesta/docs/source/iniesta/type_producer.rst

 to consume, you should set your :code:`INIESTA_INITIALIZATION_TYPE` to include :code:`SNS_PRODUCER`.

-On start up of Insanic a :code:`SNSClient` instance is created and attached to the application.
+On start up of Insanic, a :code:`SNSClient` instance is created and attached to the application.
 It is accessible with :code:`app.xavi`.
 It is recommended to have only one :code:`SNSClient` for each topic until the server is stopped.
 For other topics, you will need to